briatte/srqm/setup/README.md

 ## `repl`

 Creates a replication folder out of a do-file.
-The folder will contain the do-file, log and all plots that were assigned a `name()` in the code.
+The folder will contain the do-file, log and all plots that were assigned an optional `name()` in the code.
 It will also contain any file exported by the do-file and a short file manifest in a `README` file.

 ## `require`